gradle/kotlin-dsl-samples/README.md

 Issue Tracking
 --------------

+This repository is only for Gradle Kotlin DSL Samples.

-Found a bug?
-Have an idea for an improvement?
+Found a bug in one of the samples, have an idea for an improvement or for a new sample?
 Feel free to [add an issue](../../issues).

+If you're dealing with what you believe to be an issue with Gradle or the Gradle Kotlin DSL, please [open an issue](https://github.com/gradle/gradle/issues) on the `gradle/gradle` repository.

 If you're dealing with what you believe to be an issue with Kotlin itself or the Kotlin Plugin for IDEA, you may want to search JetBrains' [YouTrack](https://youtrack.jetbrains.com/issues/KT) first to see if it is a known issue.
 In any case, feel free to add an issue here for it as well.
 We'd like to know and track what our users are experiencing regardless whether the issue is with the Gradle Kotlin DSL or with Kotlin itself.